easytarget/PrintPy2040/Python/Tools/README.md

 * `PySerial` (https://pyserial.readthedocs.io/)
   * serialOM expects to be passed a PySerial object (but other serial/stream devices may work too).
 * `timeStubs.py`: a local set of stubs for cross-python compatibility.
 Place this in the same folder as `serialOM.py`
-* A suitable RRF USB/serial/UART device specified in the controllers `config.g` to connect to.
+* A suitable RRF USB/serial/UART device specified with '[M575](https://docs.duet3d.com/User_manual/Reference/Gcodes#m575-set-serial-comms-parameters)' in `config.g` to connect to.
   * For USB set `M575 P0 S2` in your config, this will set the USB port correctly.
-Other ports should use `S2` as the port mode.
+  * Other UART ports should also use `S2` as the port mode (`S0` also works)
-  * The gcode sender adds checksums to all sent commands, but this fails to satisfy the controller in `S3` mode for reasons I cant really be bothered to debug.
-The checksums I send are OK but the controller also appears to require line numbers in this mode (which is afik undocumented).
+  * CRC/Checksum modes are *not* supported, this includes the default `S1` mode.

 ## Use:
 `serialOM` requires a `serial.Serial()` object at init, and a dictionary with the OM keys to gather for each machine mode.
 It will connect and populate `serialOM.model` with the '`state`' OM key plus the per-mode keys.